| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 children’s property and your household furnishings with your spouse unless

 you are instructed not to.
-Try to be fair in these discussions.
+Try to be fair in these discussions. d.
+The proper handling of a divorce requires more than

 just “filing the papers”.
 Even at best, a divorce is a painful